TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 You may opt out of the aggregation and analysis of data collected about you on our sites by our web analytics vendor by clicking here and here and selecting the opt-out link at the bottom of the linked site.
 For opting out of the aggregation and analysis of data collected about you on our mobile sites, click here and here.

-Targeted Advertising &.
-Tracking
+Targeted Advertising

-You may exercise your choices with respect to how third-party ad networks with which we engage collect information about your web use by clicking here.
-You can opt-out of receiving targeted ads on Facebook by clicking here.
+We may engage with advertising networks that are members of organizations or programs that manage the privacy choices these ad networks offer consumers.
+For example, you may opt out of receiving certain marketing communications through the Network Advertising Initiative member ad networks by clicking here, and learn about additional online advertising opt-out options by clicking here.
+Please note that we also may work with ad networks that offer their own opt-out mechanisms and may not honor the opt-outs we linked above.
+You can opt-out of targeted ads on Facebook by clicking here.

 Geo-Location Information